 How can you break the cycle?
 The obvious answer is to incorporate more self-care into your life.
 But I bet you’re thinking that entails even more time and energy (something else I have to do??) and when you already feel like you’re stretched too thin, it’s like “just, no.”

 But it doesn’t have to be another time-sucking obligation on your to-do list!
-What if I told you that just five minutes a few times a day is enough to bring your stress levels down and give you an energy boost?
+What if I told you that this 5-minute trick could reduce stress and give you an energy boost?

 Think of it like the adult version of a “time-out”(except you’re not in trouble).
 Five minutes to listen to a guided meditation, or practice some simple breathing exercises, or literally just sit and do nothing!
 Whatever practice feels most natural for you that gives you the chance to take a break and pay attention to what’s happening with you.